PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/MoneyFarmerRoute212.md

 ## Program Description

-Farm money by using the VS seeker to repeatedly battle trainer with high payout.
+Farm money by using the VS seeker to repeatedly battle a trainer with high payout.

 This is essentially an automated version of: https://www.youtube.com/watch?v=9qN-fB6XX90